All Episodes

 Conservative Republicans are just insects.

-You know, you get a can of raid.
+You get a can of raid.

 They're not supposed to take over your house.